- Can you start the FAFSA and save it in progress?

 If there was no other income, enter "0" for the AGI.
 The disability income should be reported in #94i, the "Parents' 2015 untaxed income."

 - If a parent has 529 college savings plans set up for multiple children, some of whom are not in college yet, do they need to report the value of all those 529 plans or just the amount of the plan established for the student listed on the FAFSA?

 The value of all 529 plans needs to be reported as an asset of the parent.
-The EFC formula will then take into account how many people the parent is supporting in his/her household and will understand that the parent cannot spend all assets on just one child.

 - The parents of a student are reporting that the income on their tax return is not indicative of their current income situation.
 How should they report their income on the FAFSA?